WAW-Developer/waw-MainSite_2K18/readme.md

 # WAW site 2k18
-Provides a playground for visualize, create and update EcmaEntities
+Provides an HTML5 application for provide the different information that are in WAW blogs

 - Inside the **"docs"** folder are different files for document this project